What is a secured loan?

 A secured loan (also known as a homeowner loan) is when you borrow money and use your house as security against the loan.
 This would mean if you did not keep up with the payments on your homeowner loan, your property could be at risk.

 A homeowner loan usually has a low minimum loan amount, such as £3000 and has a lot lower rate of interest compared to an unsecured loan.
-This is because the companies that lend you the money see you as a lower risk than someone whose house guarantees the loan repayments.
+This is because the companies that lend you the money see you as a lower risk over an individual that is renting their property.

 What can I spend my loan money on?